GreenMarches/Twitch-for-RPi3/README.md

 # Twitch-for-RPi3

-Watch Twitch on Raspberry Pi 3 using the command line
+Watch Twitch on Raspberry Pi 3 using the command line on Raspbian

 ## Update Pi
 Type anything in the code block on the command line